 Write user-centric pieces of content and stories.
 Make your digital marketing focused around the users.

-The below newsletter from Canva proves that the company likes to keep its customers engaged and at the center of its campaigns.
+The below newsletter from Canva proves that the company likes to keep its customers engaged and at the centre of its campaigns.
 The company creates fun design challenges, among other initiatives, just to entertain its users.

 Meet your clients on social media.
 Be active on Facebook and Twitter, where customers like to ask questions and seek help.
 Promote new products and solutions.
 And create a thriving community for your users.